kamirov/asana-me-by-default/README.md

 ## Configuration

-1. Run `cp config.example.js config.js` to create a config file.
+1. Install dependencies and copy config file:
+    ```
+    npm install
+    cp config.example.js config.js
+    ```

 1. Fill in `PERSONAL_ACCESS_TOKEN` in the config file.
-    - To get an Asana Personal Access Token, log in to your Asana account, click on "My Profile Settings" » "Apps" » "Manage Developer Apps" » "+ Create New Personal Access Token".
+    - To get an Asana Personal Access Token, log in to your Asana account, click on your icon in the top-right corner, then "My Profile Settings" » "Apps" » "Manage Developer Apps" » "+ Create New Personal Access Token".
 Fill in any description, then copy and paste this token into the config file (procedure works as of September 2017)

 1. By default, the server listens on port 3000.
 You can change this in the config file.

 ## Running